 2. Does offering reasons to comply affect accelerometer wear time?

-Substantive hypothesis S2: If reasons increase compliance, SMS reminders containing reasons to wear an accelerometer should lead to greater compliance.
+If reasons increase compliance, SMS reminders containing reasons to wear an accelerometer should lead to greater compliance.

 Statistical hypothesis H2: Those who receive reasons in the SMS reminders have more minutes of accelerometer wear and more days of valid data (≥10 hours of activity) than those who do not receive reminders containing a reason.